-She sipped her mocha cautiously and said quite smugly, "No, that passe cloth can stay wherever it's hiding!" and smiled at me.
-I thought we would have to do without the labneh this time, but with a movement of her head towards the kitchen and laughing eyes, she indicated that I should have a look.
+She sipped her mocha carefully and said quite smugly, "No, that straining cloth can stay wherever it's hiding!" and smiled at me.
+I thought we would have to forgo the creamy yogurt cheese this time, but with a motion of her head toward the kitchen and laughing eyes, she indicated I should take a look.

 I also took a cup of the freshly brewed mocha and sat down with my mother again.
 We were drinking our mocha when we heard my brother from the kitchen: "Baaaa!
 What are you doing!!?" - My brother prefers to drink filter coffee....

 Where to buy?

 Of course, you can now also buy Labneh in some well-stocked supermarkets, delicatessens or even in the oriental market.
 But let's be honest: You can really make the cream cheese yourself so easily and quickly that the effort to buy it is not really worth it.